mjfrigaard/sharing-your-work/manuscript/05chapter.md

 # Part 5: Working in RStudio.Cloud

-In this chapter, we're going to learn about R packages, navigating the RStudio panes, some additional benefits of working in Rmarkdown and plain text, and how to make and monitor changes with Github.
+In this chapter, we'll talk about R packages, navigating the RStudio panes, more benefits of working in Rmarkdown and plain text, and how to make and monitor changes with Github.

 ***

 ## Navigating the panes in our workbench

-The next few sections will walk through a few of RStudio.Cloud's panes.
+The next few sections will walk through a few of RStudio.
+Cloud's panes.
 To recap:

 *1) We uploaded files into the `project` folder, which now has the following structure:*